egonw/commons-dws-public/vault/courses.database_mongo.md

 ### mongo shell (CLI)
 To have a look at the databases use the mongo shell `mongosh`.
 To use it, the mongod service needs to be running.
+The MongoDB Shell uses a Node REPL environment.
+This means that we are able to use JavaScript variable declaration, function declaration, and loops.

 ```sh
 # start CLI